jupoon-other/cse15l-lab-reports/lab-report-1-week-2.md

             ssh cs15lwi22zz@ieng6.ucsd.edu "ls"
             # this command will log in and list the home directory on the remote server

+This saves you a keystroke when compared to the following code, which takes 2 keystrokes to accomplish:

+            $ ssh cs15lwi22zz@ieng6.ucsd.edu
+            $ ls

 * **use semicolons to run multiple commands** in the same line.
 Here's an example:

             cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI

+Compared to the following code, which takes 2 more keystrokes to accomplish:

+            $ cp WhereAmI.java OtherMain.java
+            $ javac OtherMain.java
+            $ java WhereAmI

 Here's what you could see after trying both those commands: